Topics: Internal + External | Needles + Catheters

 Look for the following qualities in poorly manufactured External jewelry:

-- Theoretical problem of very small step-down thread design that fits into the piercing needle, could be vulnerable to snapping.
+- Possible problem of very small step-down thread design that fits into the piercing needle, vulnerable to snapping off inside the needle.

 - Poorly fitted balls will allow for collection of waste in the hollow ball.